Thom de Graaf: Return

 In December 2006 De Graaf was nominated as mayor of Nijmegen, taking office on 8 January 2007.
 In January 2012 De Graaf was nominated as chairman of the executive board of the Universities of Applied Sciences association, he resigned as mayor the same day he was installed chairman from serving from 1 February 2012 until 1 November 2018.
 De Graaf was elected to the Senate in the 2011 Senate election, taking office on 7 June 2011.
 He served as a chair of the parliamentary committee for Kingdom Relations and spokesperson for the interior, Kingdom relations, European affairs, defence and immigration and asylum affairs.
 After the 2015 Senate election, De Graaf was chosen as parliamentary leader of the Democrats 66, taking office on 9 June 2015.
 In June 2018, De Graaf was nominated as Vice-President of the Council of State, he resigned as parliamentary leader on 26 June 2018 and as a member of the Senate on 20 September 2018, and was installed as Vice-President of the Council of State on 1 November 2018.
-He has announced his resignation from the Council of States effective July 2026.
+He resigned from the Council of State on 1 July 2026.
+He received the honorary title of Minister of State the same month.